ShreyaV-05/Waves/README.md

 Hi!
 This is our Yelp Website Project! by p3 Waves
 # Project Plan
 ## Website Summary
+For our project we wanted to recreate Yelp.
+Our site will include many categories that visitors can browse through and leave ratings or find directions to with ease.
+We also want to create a database sign-ups/log-ins and reviews.
+Each page will have its own select locations (address, reviews, descriptions included).
+We plan to create a site that is extremely user friendly and one where users can navigate through easily.
 ## Authors
 * Andrea Abed
 * Ryan Luo